Dr Karla Blee, Rory Wilkinson, Tiffiny Lewandowski, Kelly Andrews

 STIs disproportionately affects young people, the socio-economically disadvantaged and vulnerable groups.
 These individuals often find it hardest to attend clinic and Covid has made this more challenging with fewer clinical sites operating, individuals not being able to rely on friends or family for transport and concerns about public transport.

-Our traditional pathway meant 30% had to wait 3 or more days to receive treatment, travel on average 9 miles to clinic, taking 15minutes by car or 56 minute by public transport.
+Our traditional pathway meant 30% had to wait 3 or more days to receive treatment, travel on average 9 miles to clinic, taking 15 minutes by car or 56 minutes by public transport.